-Notice is hereby given that the Annual Meeting of Shareholders of AQUA AMERICA, INC. (the "Company") will be held at the Drexelbrook Banquet Facility & Corporate Events Center, 4700 Drexelbrook Drive, Drexel Hill, PA 19026 at 10:00 A.M., local time, on Thursday, May 13, 2010, for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of AQUA AMERICA, INC. (the "Company") will be held at the Drexelbrook Banquet Facility & Corporate Events Center, 4700 Drexelbrook Drive, Drexel Hill, PA 19026 at 10:00 A.M., local time, on Thursday, May 12, 2011, for the following purposes:

-- 1. To elect three directors to the class of directors for terms expiring at the 2013 Annual Meeting; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the 2010 fiscal year; - 3.
-To consider and act upon a shareholder proposal regarding the preparation and publication of a sustainability report, if properly presented at the meeting; and - 4.
+- 1. To elect three directors to the class of directors for terms expiring at the 2014 Annual Meeting; - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the 2011 fiscal year; - 3.
+To hold an advisory vote on the Company's executive compensation programs as disclosed in this Proxy Statement; - 4.
+To hold an advisory vote on whether the frequency of the advisory vote on the Company's executive compensation programs should be every 1, 2 or 3 years; - 5.
+To consider and act upon a shareholder proposal requesting that the Board of Directors declassify the Board, if properly presented at the meeting; and - 6.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Only shareholders of record at the close of business on March 15, 2010 will be entitled to notice of, and to vote at, the meeting and at any adjournments or postponements thereof.
+Only shareholders of record at the close of business on March 14, 2011 will be entitled to notice of, and to vote at, the meeting and at any adjournments or postponements thereof.